Apple cider donuts, are among the best easy fried donuts you can make. If you’ve been a reader for long, you know I am a donut addict.

 - Add enough oil or shortening to a deep sided pan to measure about 3 inches deep.
 Heat to 350 degrees.
 Line a plate with paper towels for draining the donuts.

 - Carefully add donuts to the pan of hot oil, being careful not to crowd the pan, and fry until golden brown, about 60 seconds per side.
-Drain on the paper towel lined plate for 1 minute and then dip in the glaze or powdered sugar.
+Drain on the paper towel lined plate for 1 minute and dip in a mixture of cinnamon and sugar.

 - Serve immediately.